|

 readings which is very labor intensive.

-stress in one coupon specimen to be measured while layers of
+stress in a coupon specimen to be measured.
+Layers of

-material are being electrochemically removed from another specimen.
+material are electrochemically removed from the specimen.
 The resulting

-residual stress layer's are defined and recorded by a
+residual stress layer is defined and recorded by a computer.
+All the

 Specifications - Compression and Surface